mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "So that leads to question 3.
 How did you get into the deliberation hall in the first place?"

-"I was helping a disabled ex-senator who was traveling to the senate."
+"I was helping a disabled ex-fidelant who was traveling to the senate."

 "My, you certainly walk in high circles.
 You have a name?"

 He stared at me, while I hesitated.

 He said, "Come on, Liffa.
 I've got no intention of nabbing your friend.
-There's nothing illegal about an ex-senator walking the grounds."
+There's nothing illegal about an ex-fidelant walking the grounds."

 I thought about what Mel said about him.
 To never trust him.
 Perhaps the truth would help me more than protecting him would.

 "Fajro.
-He was a senator for Holragi."
+He was a fidelant for Holragi."

 "Fajro, eh?
 That explains why he was so eager to ask about you."